Real Estate Contingencies

-So, if like Randy, you insist that a full rodent inspection in done and the roof is repaired, you are going to write those contingencies into your contract.
+So, if like my friend Randy, you insist on having a complete roof repair and rodent inspection, you are going to write those contingencies into your contract.
 If you buy property and find that Ratatouille is cooking pasta in a kitchen full with water up to your ankles, then you haven’t been careful about your contingencies.

 These are a few of the contingencies you might want to consider in a purchase agreement.

 1. Appraisal Contingency: Simple enough.
 Your purchase is contingent on an appraisal that evaluates the property at or above the purchase value.